makerdao/community/governance-exercises/VoteWizard_poll_exercise_04/Emergency Response Poll - Risk mitigation options - August 9, 2023.md

 ---
 # Poll: Emergency Response Poll - Risk mitigation options - August 9, 2023

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of a Protocol Scope Facilitator.
-This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for 5 hours beginning on Wednesday, August 9 at 10:00 UTC.
+This [Emergency Governance Poll](https://mips.makerdao.com/mips/details/MIP24) will be active for 5 hours beginning on Wednesday, August 9 at 10:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**